fleschutz/my-settings/README.md

 My Settings
 ===========
-**Yes, I'm using and working on a LOT of Android, Linux, and Windows machines.
-Here are my personal settings to feel cozy on any machine.
-Goal is to set up everything as fast as possible.**
+**Make yourself comfortable on any Android, Linux, or Windows machine.
+Here are my personal settings to feel cozy and to set up everything as fast as possible.**

 🔧 Installation
 ----------------